StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 * For the current view: Click the star icon to the right of its name in the top bar to add or remove the star.
 * For any view: Click **all views** from the main menu to open a list of all views.
 Click the star icon to the right of a view name to add or remove its star.

-## View Summary
+## View summary

-When you first open a view, the **View Summary** will be visible in the right panel.
+When you first open a view, the **View summary** will be visible in the right panel.
 This shows the following information:

 * **View properties** - The view health state, query and last updated timestamp.
 * **Components** - A summary of the number of components in the view.